The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 PRINTING AND BINDING FROM YOUR PDF FILE

-Printing and Binding Process: During the thesis registration process, you will be required to submit a PDF file of your thesis/essay electronically and indicate the number of copies that you would like printed and bound (this includes copies required by Olin and your department as well as personal copies for yourself).
+Printing and Binding Process: During the thesis registration process, you will be required to submit a PDF file of your thesis/essay electronically and indicate the number of personal copies that you would like printed and bound.
+The institutional copy for Olin and your department major (if necessary) will automatically be added to your order during registration.
 Any required bound copies of your thesis/essay, as well as additional copies for your own use, will be printed and bound at the book bindery from your PDF file.
 After registering your thesis, you will deliver your reader copies to your readers.
 Reader copies will be returned to you by your department/program.

 When do I get my thesis printed and bound?
 Your PDF file will be sent to the bindery for printing and binding after you have submitted it.
 Personal copies will be available for pickup on the Friday before Commencement weekend (you will be notified via email when these are available).
 At the time that you electronically register your thesis you will be asked to indicate the total number of copies you would like to have printed and bound (this includes the minimum number you are required to print and bind as well as your personal copies).